ravi11o/blog-setup/content/pages/learn.md

 ---
-title: Learning in Public
+title: "Learn In Public"
-template: page
+template: "page"
 ---

 There's a lot I want to learn, and a lot I've learned and documented.
 Here's where I list both.